CleverCloud/doc.clever-cloud.com/deploy/addon/mongodb.md

 1. First, perform a backup and download it, either with the Clever Cloud add-on dashboard or the `mongodump` command from your workstation.
 2. Install `mongorestore` (a tool packaged with [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))
-3. On your workstation, use the taylor-made `mongorestore` command line located in your mongodb dashboard page.
-If needed, change the `nsFrom` and `nsTo` flags, depending on what you actually want to do (importing this database in another, importing another to this one, ...)
+3. On your workstation, use the taylor-made `mongorestore` command line located in your mongodb dashboard page (open the "Backup" panel and click on the "Restore" link to find the complete command line to perform the database import).
+If needed, change the `nsFrom` and `nsTo` flags, depending on what you actually want to do (importing this database in another, importing another to this one, ...).

 ## Encryption at rest